marekz/php_examples/Lists/README.md

-# Simple list implementation inPHP
+# Simple list implementation in PHP